smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/databaseManagementManual.md

 (5 rows)
 ```

 You will need to run this many times under different loads to determine a suitable value.
-In this case a 1GB cache is fine for the geospatial workload.
+In this case a 1GB cache appears to fine for the geospatial workload.
+Note however that
+the *shared_buffers* are 100% used.
+ADD CACHE MISSES!

 ### 7.1.2 Query Tuning